SlugEnt/FluentResults/README.md

 - Changed the namespace to SlugEnt.FluentResults
 - Changed the version on all projects to 3.16.0.0
 -
+Updates
+3.16.1 - Minor change to ToString to provide a ToStringWithLineFeeds to allow prettier printing of info.

 You can install [FluentResults with NuGet](https://www.nuget.org/packages/FluentResults/):